fmidev/himan/doc/plugin-transformer.md

 time_interpolation: define if Himan should do time interpolation if data is not found for some leadtime (default: false).
 Himan will try to find neighboring data up to +/- 6 hours from current leadtime.

     "time_interpolation" : true

+change_missing_value_to: define if missing value should be changed to some normal floating point value (note: this is not the same as defining a different missing value: the resulting grib will have no missing values defined!)

+    "change_missing_value_to" : 0